 Backlink growth also happened rapidly and in a way that appears unnatural.
 This is a clear sign of a shady link building campaign.

-The site publishes content on a huge variety of topics at a rapid pace.
-There are also plenty of posts that are clearly for backlink purposes.
+The site publishes content on a huge variety of topics at a fast pace.
+There are also plenty of posts that are clearly written just for backlink purposes.